 - language dropdown menuEnglish

 - Português, Brasil

 Learn about our Student Programs and search for internships and full-time opportunities.

-Learn about Fulfillment center career opportunities, and see open jobs at our Amazon Fulfillment Portal
+Learn about Fulfillment center career opportunities, and see open jobs at our Amazon Fulfillment Portal.

 Our development center is located in the city of Tokyo, Japan — the world’s third largest economy and epitome of innovation and technology in Asia.
 Our engineers come from various parts of the globe, and this diversity in thinking and culture...

 Amazon introduced the first Kindle in 2007 — at that time, it offered 90,000 eBooks and sold out 5.5 hours after the announcement.
-Since then, we have expanded to create the best-selling e-reader family in the world.
+Since then, we have expanded to become the best-selling e-reader family in the world.
 We have gone beyond Kindle with our powerhouse Fire tablets, built for...

 The people are what make things go here at Amazon.
 Our HR team partners with and influences our business leaders using data to drive important decisions.
 Using both strategy and tactics, HR professionals find and develop talented people who fit both the job and our “peculiar” ways.

 Customer Service Team Lead, Amazon Virtual Contact Center & Military Spouse

 “Being a military spouse can be sometimes a little isolating.
 I have a bond with my customers.
 I'm making a new friend every time I take a phone call.”